Icinga/icinga-doc/markdown/en/redundancy.md

 Before you can even think about implementing redundancy with Icinga, you need to be familiar with the following...

--   Implementing [event
-    handlers](eventhandlers.md "7.3.
-Event Handlers") for hosts and services

--   Issuing [external
-    commands](extcommands.md "7.1.
-External Commands") to Icinga via shell scripts

--   Executing plugins on remote hosts using either the [NRPE addon](addons.md#addons-nrpe) or some other method

--   Checking the status of the Icinga process with the *check\_nagios* plugin

 ### 7.7.3.
 Sample Scripts